Victoria Wood: 1970s

-Wood began her show business career while an undergraduate, appearing on the TV talent show New Faces in 1974.
+Wood began her show business career while an undergraduate, appearing on the ITV talent show New Faces in 1974.
 It led to an appearance in a sketch show featuring the series' winners The Summer Show.
 A further break came as a novelty act on the BBC's consumer affairs programme That's Life! in 1976.
 She had met long-term collaborator Julie Walters in 1971, when Wood applied to the Manchester School of Theatre, then part of Manchester Polytechnic.
-Coincidentally the pair met again when they appeared in the same theatre revue In at the Death in 1978 (for which Wood wrote a brief sketch).
+Coincidentally, the pair met again when they appeared in the same theatre revue In at the Death in 1978 (for which Wood wrote a brief sketch).
 Its success led to the commissioning of Wood's first play Talent (in 1978), starring Hazel Clyne (in a role originally written for Walters), for which Wood won an award for the Most Promising New Writer.
 Peter Eckersley, the head of drama at Granada Television, saw Talent and invited Wood to create a television adaptation.
 This time, Julie Walters took the lead role, while Wood reprised her stage role.
+In 2019, John Lloyd revealed that Wood was offered the female role in Not the Nine O'Clock News, but turned it down.